Common Types of Scams

 Sextortion is a form of blackmail where someone threatens to distribute information or images of you that are sexual in nature if you do not pay or provide sexual material back to them.

 Often, the scam includes a password you recognize along with a claim that they have hacked your computer and installed malware.
-This is a bluff based upon exposed passwords from past data breaches.
+This is a bluff based on exposed passwords from past data breaches.

 If you, or anyone else you know, receives an email claiming to have a video of you watching pornography: